 You have a photo where the subject is wearing a beautiful off-the-shoulder sundress that your client wants to promote.
 She has tan lines on her shoulders that will distract the viewer from the dress.
 How can you match the skin tone of the untanned skin with the tanned skin?
 Our Photoshop tutorial will show you how.

 Things to Consider When Matching Skin Tones

 - Is this just a single shot or part of a series?
-In some cases, you might want to keep the original image and simply add another layer on top of it.
+In some cases, you might want to keep the original image and add another layer on top of it.
 Then you could apply whatever adjustments you like without affecting the underlying layers.

 - Does the person look good either way?

 The first step is to create a selection for each body section that needs work.
 Use the magic wand tool.
 Click once inside the area that needs attention, hold Shift while pressing the mouse button, and repeatedly click until all unwanted pixels are selected—Press Ctrl+A/Cmd+A to fix everything within the selection.
 Now press Delete to remove them.
 Paste the copied merged file onto a separate layer above the rest of the image.
 Rename the layer “healing.”

 Now we’re ready to clean things up!
 Create a new layer below the existing layer called “skin” and name it “new_layer.”
 Select the Brush Tool.
 Set its size to about 50% larger than the largest area of the problem.
 Choose an appropriate soft round brush such as Round Radial Gradient 2px.
 Change the opacity setting to something like 30%.
 Start painting over the offending spots.
 Don’t worry too much about getting every last bit out; you don’t need to get rid of all of the old paint.
 Just concentrate on making the new stuff blend smoothly with the surrounding skin.
 Once you’ve finished, go back through your selections and delete the ones that aren’t needed anymore.
 Save your project.